 * Italy sets 2.4 percent deficit/GDP target for 2019-21

-* Euro slumps but then recovers ground; stocks dip
+* Euro slumps but recovers ground; stocks dip

-* Economy Minister Tria had hoped to keep deficit below 2 percent
+* Economy Minister Tria had hoped to keep deficit below 2 pct

-ROME, Sept 28 (Reuters) - Italy's new government proposed a 2019 budget with a deficit three times bigger than the previous administration's target, setting up a clash with the European Commission and sparking a sell-off of state bonds.
+ROME, Sept 28 (Reuters) - Italy's new government proposed a 2019 budget that would set a deficit target three times as big as the previous administration's goal, setting up a clash with the European Commission and sparking a sell-off of state bonds.

-Italy has the heaviest debt burden among big European Union economies, at 131 percent of gross domestic product.
-It is under pressure from the EU to rein in spending amid fears it could sow the seeds of a debt crisis in the euro zone.
+Italy has the heaviest debt burden among big EU economies, at about 130 percent of gross domestic product.
+It is under pressure from the European Union to rein in spending amid fears it could sow the seeds of a debt crisis in the heart of the euro zone.

-Late on Thursday night, the four-month-old government proposed a budget that would target a deficit of 2.4 percent of GDP for the next three years.
-The spending would fund more welfare spending, tax cuts and a boost to public infrastructure investment.
+The four-month-old government late on Thursday night offered a budget with a deficit of 2.4 percent of GDP for the next three years, to fund a major expansion of welfare spending, tax cuts and a boost to public infrastructure investment.

-It marked a victory for the ruling parties over Economy Minister Giovanni Tria, an unaffiliated technocrat whom investors had considered a comparative fiscal conservative.
+It marked a victory for ruling-party chiefs over Economy Minister Giovanni Tria, an unaffiliated technocrat.

-Tria had wanted a deficit as low as 1.6 percent of GDP next year, hoping to meet EU demands that Italy progressively reduce the fiscal gap to rein in its debt.
+Tria had initially wanted a deficit set as low as 1.6 percent next year, hoping to respect European Union demands that Italy progressively cut the fiscal gap to rein in its debt.

 "They seem to be on a collision course with Brussels," said ING rates strategist Martin van Vliet.

-Tria has not commented, but Di Maio and other government officials said he had no intention of resigning.
-Salvini said on Friday Tria's position had "never been in doubt."
+Tria did not immediately comment, but Di Maio and other government officials said he had no intention of resigning.

-He said it will also include 15 billion euros of public investment.
-Prime Minister Giuseppe Conte promised "the biggest program of public investments ever carried out in Italy."
+He said the budget plan included "the biggest programme of public investments ever carried out in Italy."